bigbadblunt/homeassistant-lightwave2/README.md

 4864|1300|Down button release after long press

 For sockets the codes are the "up button" versions.

+There are further service calls:

+`lightwave2.reconnect`: Force a reconnect to the Lightwave servers (only for non-public API, has no effect on public API) `lightwave2.whdelete`: Delete a webhook registration (use this if you get "Received message for unregistered webhook" log `lightwave2.update_states`: Force a read of all states of devices

 ## Thanks
 Credit to Warren Ashcroft whose code I used as a base https://github.com/washcroft/LightwaveRF-LinkPlus